-PSHE
+PSHE and RSE

-PSHE lessons in Year 9 take place every week and are led by the Form Tutor.
+In Year 9, Personal, Social, Health, Economic (PSHE) and Relationships and Sex Education (RSE) lessons take place every week and are led by the Form Tutor.
 The programme is wide-ranging and diverse, focusing upon the themes of life skills, how to manage change, relationships and self-awareness.
 Pupils will be encouraged to become more reflective, aspirational and confident.
 Particular topics will include friendships, peer pressure, drugs, alcohol, physical health and body image.

 In the Autumn Term, the pupils will be focusing on their enterprise project working with the charity KYGN, a charity that provides education for pupils in Mabogini.
-Mr McDermott, our Director of Careers & Guidance, will speak to the Year 9s about career advice and guidance in preparation for making their GCSE options.
+Mr McDermott, our Director of Careers & Guidance, will speak to the Year 9s about career advice and guidance in preparation for in preparation for their GCSE Options.
 The pupils are encouraged to consider the path that they may wish to take and all the subjects and choices that are available to them.

-In the Spring Term, as the pupils are becoming increasingly aware of their bodies and of the opposite sex, we provide a programme that deals with some of the broader issues of relationships, emotions, contraception and sexually transmitted infections.
+In the Spring Term, as the pupils are becoming increasingly aware of their bodies, we provide a programme that deals with some of the broader issues of relationships, emotions, contraception and sexually transmitted infections.